barrucadu/memo.barrucadu.co.uk/memos/personal-finance.markdown

 2. Check the balance in my wallet and mark all `hand` transactions.

-If any of the account balances are incorrect, and I can't find the mistake, give up and fix it with a transaction to/from `equity`.
-For
+If any of the account balances are incorrect, and I can't find the mistake, give up and fix it with a transaction to/from `equity:adjustment`.
+For example:
-example:

 ```
 2020-12-04 !
 Adjustment